Skip to main content

 • Click OK.

-4. Go to Layer > New > Layer Via Copy to create an isolated wheel layer.
+4. Go to Layer > New > Layer Via Copy.

-7. In the Options bar, ensure Preview is checked on so you can see your adjustments in real-time.
+7. In the Options bar, make sure Preview is checked on.

-8. A blur area with overlay controls appears on your photo.
-Drag the rotation point (center of the blur area) to the exact center of the hubcap for authentic spin simulation:
+8. A blur area with overlay controls and a preview of the blur will appear on the photo.
+Drag the rotation point (center of the blur area) to the center of the hubcap:

 spin blur place center point